IIIF/website/source/community/consortium/next_steps.md

 <li>Community Groups, Technical Specification Groups, et al. <br>
 <br>
 IIIF benefits from various community groups that are already established, with new ones being formed as necessary.
 These are named in Section 1 of this document, and on the <a href="https://iiif.io">IIIF website</a>.
 These groups serve to coordinate interest and activity around specific aspects of IIIF, such as specific domains (e.g., Manuscripts), functions (e.g. Software Development), sectors (e.g., Museums), or API specifications (e.g. A/V).
-Groups are also formed to organize and execute on specific events (such as the organizing & program committees for the annual IIIF Conference, or for regional events).</li>
+Groups are also formed to organize and execute on specific events (such as the organizing & program committees for the annual IIIF Conference, or for regional events).
 <ol type="1">
 <li>As a fundamental principle, participation in all IIIF community groups shall be inclusive of new and varied perspectives.
 Leadership of the groups should be drawn from active group members, and should rotate over time as much as possible, ensuring smooth succession and ongoing development of talent.
 As with IIIF Committees, participation is open to all members of the IIIF community and institutional membership in IIIF-C is not a prerequisite;</li>
 <li>New community groups may be established by the Managing Director, with the approval of the Coordinating Committee and/or the Editorial Committee (in the case of Technical Specification Groups).
 Community groups shall have a charge, designated Chairs, and defined reporting and communication channels;</li>